mapto/UchitelnoEvangelie/README.md

 The programs are executed with:

-    python3 extractor.py <docx>
+    python extractor.py <docx>
-    python3 integrator.py <xlsx>
+    python integrator.py <xlsx>
-    python3 indexgenerator.py <xlsx>
+    python indexgenerator.py <xlsx>

 ## Compiled version

 If you posses a compiled version, it suffices to drag and drop the file to be processed on the tool.
 For extractor, acceptable are .docx files, and for integrator and indexgenerator, .xlsx files.

-The extractor tool also has a command line interface, whose parameters could be seen by starting the program without parameters or in the <a href="https://github.com/mapto/UchitelnoEvangelie/blob/master/extractor.py">inline documentation</a>.
+The extractor tool also has a command line interface, whose parameters could be seen by starting the program without parameters or in the <a href="extractor/extractor.py">inline documentation</a>.

 # Reporting errors